 Why we could see less than 30 USD oil again – part 2

 Those who believe that oil consumption is going to grow forever, have not yet come to terms with the fact that China is the biggest Ponzi scheme ever.
 The sheer scale of it makes Bernie look like an ant in a herd of dinosaurs.
-China is in a huge building frenzy in order to shore up their grotesque and manicured growth figures.
-Hence, the world sees it as the mother of all economic miracles – and everyone tags along as to the finance boys and girls it looks like the last flimsy thread which saves the world economy from final doom and gloom.
+China is in a huge building frenzy to shore up its grotesque and manicured growth figures.
+Hence, the world sees it as the mother of all economic miracles – and everyone tags along as to the finance boys and girls it looks like the last flimsy thread that saves the world economy from final doom and gloom.
 Everyone gobbles up the BS that China gives us every day, hoping that somehow the storm might blow over.

 As Ronald Reagan used to say – arguing with reality is like trying to convince a Crocodile to eat you last, but eat you it will.